ottawajs/js.headlines/2014/07-July/js.headlines.md

 - [GUI based Apps with Node](http://vimeo.com/97881078) - High level look at creating GUI based apps with Node, such as node-webkit or Atom’s atom-shell.

+- [5 Minutes of JavaScript](http://five-js.envylabs.com/) - Weekly podcast of the latest news in the JavaScript library.

 ##Community

+###CodeFest 2014 : August 14-15

+[CodeFest](http://wet-boew.github.io/codefest/index-en.html) - Looking for all Developers, Designers, Communicators
+- Speaker sessions in the morning around developing web-solutions.
+- Community driven sessions to get your hands dirty.
+- FREE for all attendeeds
+- Location : Carleton University

 ###Teldio is Hiring
 Teldio is looking for a Web Applications Developer to help our development team as we drive forward.
 Send your resumes to [careers@teldio.com](mailto:careers@teldio.com) or search for us on linkedin.